Royal Thai Navy: Vietnamese-Siamese war

 The timeline of emergence of a Siamese sea fleet is unknown.
 Most of its sailors were foreign, such as Cham, Malay, and Chinese.
 It is assumed that in this era, Ships designs changed from shallow draft Chinese junk (Reu-Sam-Pau/Reụ̄x s̄ảp̣heā) to deeper draft Kam-pan and sloop; with a short period of copied Vietnamese junks.
 The most prominent naval battle was at Vàm Nao River.

-Franco-Siamese War
+Franco-Siamese crisis

-The Paknam Incident was a navy engagement fought during the Franco-Siamese War in July 1893.
+The Paknam Incident was a navy engagement fought during the Franco-Siamese crisis in July 1893.
 Three French ships violated Siamese territory and warning shots were fired at them by a Siamese fort and a force of gunboats on the Chao Phraya River in Paknam.
 In the ensuing battle, France prevailed and blockaded Bangkok.
 Peace was restored on 3 October 1893 after the British put pressure on both the Siamese and French to reach a negotiated settlement.